Emmaus-Nicopolis

 We can conclude that during the Crusader period, there were at least two places identified with the Gospel’s site of Emmaus.
 The first, Emmaus in the valley of Ayalon, was situated close to the Templar fortress of Toron (Latrun).
 Up until 1187 a Crusader agricultural colony was located here, containing a church (built by the Knights Templar?), which was in use by Western Christians, and, perhaps, by Eastern Christians as well.

 The second Emmaus was situated in the region of Abu Ghosh.
 Here there was a church (built by the Knights Hospitaller), to which, starting with the mid-12th century, Western pilgrims were coming from Jerusalem through Ein Karem.
-Both locations were associated by the Crusaders with Modi’in and the Maccabees, following the First Book of the Maccabees, and both were called Nicopolis, following Byzantine written sources.
+Both locations were associated by the Crusaders with Modi’in and the Maccabees, following the First Book of the Maccabees, and both could be called Nicopolis, following Byzantine written sources.

 See: Denys Pringle, The Churches of the Crusader Kingdom of Jerusalem, Cambridge, 1993, vol. 1, pp. 1-17, 52-59, see here, Ronnie Ellenblum, Frankish rural settlement in the Latin Kingdom of Jerusalem, Cambridge, 1998, pp. 109-118.